mig1098/jsunitconverter/README.md

 This is the library I wrote here: http://stackoverflow.com/questions/865590/unit-of-measure-conversion-library/3531444#3531444

 Just moved into github so it's actually versioned somewhere.
+The whole library is 2kb unzipped.

 # Usage